TaylorBurnham/Unifi-Protect-Extract/README.md

     `CLOUDKEY_PASSWORD` with the password of the service account you created.

+    `UBV_FILES` with the location of the synchronized UBV files.

+    `UBV_TEMP` with a temporary location for files to go as they are processed.

+    `UBV_OUTPUT` with the location for the processed output files.

 8. Make the file owned by root and only accessible by root.

     ```